← Back to blog

 What changed is the friction between idea and published thought.
 That used to be a four-hour wall I would not climb on a busy week.
 Now it's a thirty-minute review.
 The wall moved.
 The thinking didn't.

-The point of writing in public was never to prove I can type.
-It was to push ideas out.
-Trying to contain everything by myself, in the time I had, was costing me ideas.
-This system stopped costing me ideas.
+Writing in public was never about proving I can type.
+It was about getting ideas out.
+Holding it all in my head, in the time I had, cost me ideas.
+This system stopped that.

 Why I think this is the right shape

-If you know me, yes, I'm overexcitable.
-Yes, I rant hard.
-Trying to fit everything I want to say into a coherent paragraph is genuinely hard for me.
+If you know me, yeah, I get too excited.
+Yeah, I rant hard.
+It's hard for me to fit all I want to say into one clean paragraph.
 The system helps with that.
-The system doesn't replace me.
-It clears the path between what I'm trying to say and the page where it lands.
+The system does not replace me.
+It clears the path from what I want to say to the page.

 ← Back to blog